Filipe007/Medication_optPD/README.md

 The original code is linked to the work "An open-source EEGLAB plugin for computing entropy-based measures on MEG signals" and it can be download: https://osf.io/preprints/psyarxiv/xwmyk

-### Original data set
+### Data set in file FilipeDatasetv1
-By the Cognitive Rhythms and Computation Lab at University of New Mexico https://openneuro.org/datasets/ds003490/versions/1.1.0 For the second data set each PD patient was divided in 4 sub set of 52 seconds.
+By the Cognitive Rhythms and Computation Lab at University of New Mexico https://openneuro.org/datasets/ds003490/versions/1.1.0 For the second data set each PD patient was divided in 4 sub set of 52 seconds, in the file FilipeDataset_PDsubdivided

+### Data set in file FilipeDatasetv3

 ### Abstract